SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 .. note::

-   If a closure expression is provided as the function's only argument, and you provide that expression as a trailing closure, you do not need to write a pair of parentheses ``()`` after the function's name when you call the function.
+   If a closure expression is provided as the function's only argument and you provide that expression as a trailing closure, you do not need to write a pair of parentheses ``()`` after the function's name when you call the function.

-The string-sorting closure from the *Closure Expression Syntax* section above can be written outside of the ``sort`` function's parentheses as a trailing closure:
+The string-sorting closure from the :ref:`Closures_ClosureExpressionSyntax` section above can be written outside of the ``sort`` function's parentheses as a trailing closure:

 .. testcode:: closureSyntax